-Clearly, the story of the NFL season to this point has been the surprise performances by the Detroit Lions, Buffalo Bills and Washington Redskins.
+Clearly, the biggest story of the NFL season has been the surprise performances by the Detroit Lions, Buffalo Bills and Washington Redskins.
 Many expected the Lions to be much improved, but coming back from a 20-point deficit against the Vikings last week?
 No one expected the Bills to come back from 21-down against the Patriots last week.
 Then, there are the Redskins, who just missed getting to 3-0 after faltering in their 18-16 loss to the Dallas Cowboys.
 I can only imagine what the NFL Picks Week 4 edition has in store for us.

 Before heading to Week 4, a quick poll question on the above topic…